Cardioversion is a method to return an abnormal heart rhythm back to normal.

 CARDIOVERSION USING DRUGS

 Cardioversion can be done using drugs that are taken by mouth or given through an intravenous line (IV).
 It can take from several minutes to days for this treatment to work.
-If you are given drugs for cardioversion in a hospital, your heart rate will be regularly checked.
+This treatment is often done while in a hospital where your heart rhythm will be monitored.

 Cardioversion using drugs can be done outside the hospital.
 This treatment is most often used for people with atrial fibrillation that comes and goes.
 However, you will need to be closely followed-up by a cardiologist.

 Complications of cardioversion are uncommon, but may include: